arXiv/arxiv-docs/help/availability.md

 Special availability for holidays
 ---------------------------------

 There are no scheduled holidays at this time.
-Keep an eye on this space for announcement availability changes.
+Keep an eye on this space for the announcement of any deferred mailing.